 main branch: no named branches

-The ascending aorta is the first part of the aorta, and begins at the aortic valve, located obliquely just to the left of the midline at the level of the the third intercostal space.
-It terminates as it exits the fibrous pericardium where it becomes the aortic arch, in the plane of Ludwig, a hor...
+The ascending aorta is the first part of the aorta, and begins at the aortic valve, located obliquely just to the left of the midline at the level of the third intercostal space.
+It terminates as it exits the fibrous pericardium where it becomes the aortic arch, in the plane of Ludwig, a horizon...

 Dilatation of the ascending aorta is a common finding in the elderly but unusual in younger patients.